 Why is it that the added value of GenAI is not yet evident?
 On the one hand, the technical foundations need to be in place, i.e. capital expenditure on cloud solutions will become indispensable.
 On the other hand, organisational measures also need to be taken:

-• companies can increase the added value of current digital developments by viewing the work experience as an ecosystem.
+- Holistic work experience: Companies can enhance the added value from current digital developments by viewing the work experience as an ecosystem.

-• The potential of technologies can be fully exploited if the management level sees their introduction as part of change management.
+- Integrate change management: The full potential of technologies can only be harnessed when management sees their introduction as an integral part of change management.

-• Managers, understood as the link between upper management and teams, should measure the return on employee in order to assess added value for employees provided by technological developments, and in turn, business success.
+- Measuring employee experiences: Leaders, acting as the link between top management and teams, should measure the Return on Employee to assess the added value that technological advancements bring to employees and, consequently, to business success.

 ‘An outstanding employee experience is achieved by striking the right balance between people, technology and space.’